7 Common Causes of Chest Acne and How to Treat ItJune 13, 2022

 Hypersecretion of Oil

-When your skin is dry, whether because of wind, cool temperatures or prolonged sun exposure, it can cause your skin to produce excess oil in order to compensate for the loss of moisture.
+When your skin is dry, whether because of wind, cool temperatures or prolonged sun exposure, it can start to produce excess oil in order to compensate for the loss of moisture.
 When excess oil mixes with dead skin cells, bacteria, dirt and debris, it can cause acne.
-That’s why it’s important not to forget to apply hydrating products on your neck and chest when applying your morning and nighttime skincare routines.
+That’s why it’s important to apply hydrating products on your neck and chest during your morning and nighttime skincare routines.

 There are certain irregularities in types of genes that can cause an increased chance in getting acne.
 If your parents have a history of struggling with acne, whether on the chest or elsewhere, you may be more likely to experience the same skincare issue.